 convinces visitors to stay on your site rather than clicking away.
 So make sure yours says precisely

 want it to in order to grab attention and convey value.

 And remember, less is more here.
 You want to keep your headline short and sweet so that users can quickly digest what you’re offering and decide whether or not they’re interested.
 Remember: no matter how great your offer sounds, if it doesn’t catch a user’s eye within seconds, then chances are good they won’t stick around to read anything else on your landing page.
 But, if you nail your headline, they’ll probably stick around to read everything else.

-Once you’ve got a user’s attention with your headline, it’s time to reel them in with your body copy.
-While
+Once you’ve got a user’s attention with your headline, it’s time to reel them in with your body

-it’s tempting to throw everything and anything onto a landing page, resist that urge and focus on what really
+it’s tempting to throw everything and anything onto a landing page, resist that urge and focus on

 matters: getting a visitor to sign up for your product or service.
-In other words, keep things simple and
+In other words, keep things

 Make it easy for users to understand what you’re offering and how they can benefit from it.
 Tell them what you do, how you do it, and why your product or service is better than anyone else’s.
 Of course, that’s easier said than done.
 So if you find yourself struggling to say what you want in a few sentences or paragraphs, consider turning to an outside source for inspiration.